Ventures Green is working on various renewable energy projects.

 See below for details on Geothermal Power, Geo-Exchange Heating and Cooling, Biogas and Solar Photovoltaics (PV).

-Did you know that as of May 2019 there are still no geothermal power plants in Canada?
-Iceland pretty much runs on geothermal and many other places like Europe, Africa and the US have many geothermal power projects already producing clean power using the heat from the core of the earth.
-Similar to solar PV and Wind, Alberta is one of the best places for Geothermal power in Canada.
+Did you know that as of Dec 2020 there are still no geothermal power plants in Canada?
+Iceland pretty much runs on geothermal power and many other places like Europe, Africa and the US have many geothermal power projects already producing clean power using the heat from the core of the earth.
+Geologically Western Canada is the best place for Geothermal power in Canada and there are a half dozen projects working their way through the approval process.
 Alberta is like a pin cushion with hundreds of thousands of holes already drilled to produce oil and gas.
 Many wells produce more hot water than they do oil or gas.
 Many of these wells can produce water at more than 80 deg C which is all that is needed to produce power at the surface.
-There are a few geothermal pilot projects underway now and some of them may be producing power as early as 2020.
+Alberta has the oil and gas skills needed to do these clean energy projects so we are hoping to see some soon.

 Geo-Exchange Heating and Cooling (Not power)

 Geo-Exchange or ground source heat pumps are able to heat and cool buildings just using the constant temperature of the ground which exists 10 feet or more below the surface.
 Notice that this will not produce power but it can easily heat and cool a building.
 We completed a geo-exchange system for a cabin in 2002 and it is still running perfectly without maintenance.
 We drilled 3 holes to about 350 feet each to provide heating and cooling to this 7 bedroom cabin.
 The system uses BC Hydro electricity to circulate the glycol but it costs less than $50 per month.
 This cabin would have been spending about $6,000 per year in propane to heat and cool to the same level.
 This system has already paid for itself twice over.
 This cabin is in Invermere, BC where there is no natural gas available so that leads to the easy payback.